Vinokaa/C-Data-Structures/README.md

 The libraries in this repository were made from an idea to make all data structures in C (I swear I'm not going insane), and initially make their usage feel as close as possible to an Object Oriented perspective [1].

-> [1] I gave up on the idea of making their usage feel as close as possible to an Object Oriented perspective, because implementing OO in C requires structs to store one pointer to each method, wasting a lot of memory, and alternatives to that (like storing the pointers to methods in a static methods struct, then having one pointer in every class point to it) require more writing from the person using this library.
+> [1] I'll be removing the Object Oriented perspective in the near future, because implementing OO in C requires structs to store one pointer to each method, wasting a lot of memory, and alternatives to that (like storing the pointers to methods in a static methods struct, then having one pointer in every class point to it) require more writing from the person using this library.

 <br>

 ## Linked List

+### Important Notes

+Values starting with _ (underscore) stored inside the LinkedList struct shouldn't be modified externally.
+These values are only used internally, e.g. `ListNode* _internalLists` is a list that stores pointers to the internal lists, so that the `list->getStrSize()` function knows how many bytes to allocate in order to print the whole list.

 ### _LinkedList*_ LinkedListConstructor()